s30labs/cnm-sp/event-counter/README.md

 # event-counter
-CNMSP that contains a script that support metrics that count the number of events under certain circunstances.
+Contains a script for checking the number of events registered under defined conditions.

 ## Contains
 - [x] Script for metric